readyplayerme/rpm-unity-sdk-core/CONTRIBUTING.md

-# Welcome top the Ready Player Me Unity SDK (Core) contributing guide
+# Welcome to the Ready Player Me Unity SDK (Core) contributing guide

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [https://github.com/readyplayerme/Unity-Core](https://github.com/readyplayerme/Unity-Core) :sparkles:.